-Shoba has a BA in Psychology and a Masters in Medical and Psychiatric Social Work from the Tata Institute of Social Sciences, Mumbai.
-Shoba has had a varied career; her main focus has been the disability movement, and managing services for vulnerable people living in impoverished circumstances.
-Shoba joined BasicNeeds in 2001 and has been instrumental in developing the organisation’s research and data base.
-She has developed a new methodology for participatory research with mentally ill people, has trained BasicNeeds teams worldwide in the application of this methodology and its use for policy and advocacy.
-She has also developed the organisation’s monitoring, quality assurance and impact assessment systems.
-Shoba has an extensive history of managing collaborative partnerships and is a member on a number of Global Mental Health advisory boards and expert groups.
+Shoba’s experiences have focused on the disability movement and managing services for vulnerable people living in impoverished circumstances.
+She joined BasicNeeds in 2001 and has been instrumental in developing the organization’s research and data base.
+She has developed a new methodology for participatory research with mentally ill people, has trained BasicNeeds teams worldwide in its application and use for policy and advocacy.
+Shoba has also developed the organization’s monitoring and QA-IA systems.
+She is a member on a number of Global Mental Health advisory boards and expert groups.

-Jess joined BasicNeeds in 2011 and is now responsible for co-ordinating and leading the development of new social franchises, a key part of BasicNeeds’ scale up plans, social business and strategy.
-Previous to this, she worked for over 20 years in a variety of UK based NGOs; managing and developing projects and organisations which support marginalised and vulnerable people.
+Jess joined BasicNeeds in 2011 and is now responsible for leading and managing BasicNeeds’ global operations.
+Prior to this, she worked for over 20 years in a variety of NGOs; managing and developing projects and organisations which support marginalised and vulnerable people.
 Jess has a BSc in Psychology, an MA in Social Work and a post graduate qualification in leadership and management.

 Head of Business Development